Using Physics Informed Neural Network (PINN) and Neural Network (NN) to Improve a $k-\omega$ Turbulence Model: Results

 \subsection{Hill flow.}

 The final test case is the flow over a two-dimensional periodic hill, see Fig.~\ref{hill-geom}.
+This flow is simulated using \pycalc.
 The size of the domain is $9H \times 3.035H \times H$ in the streamwise ($x$) and the wall-normal ($y$) direction ($z$), respectively.
-The Reynolds number is $Re=10\, 600$ based on the hill height and the bulk velocity $U_b$ at the top of the hill.
+The Reynolds number is $Re=10\, 600$ based on the hill height, $H$, and the bulk velocity $U_b$ at the top of the hill.
 Periodic boundary conditions are used in the $x$ direction.
 Slip conditions are prescribed in the $z$ direction.

 Unsteady simulations are carried out marching to steady-state conditions.
 The time step is set to $0.01$ which gives a maximum CFL of $0.4$.
 Two global iterations (solving $\bar{u}$, $\bar{v}$, $\bar{w}$, $k$ and $\omega$) are carried out each time step.
 The flow is solved over $40\, 000$ time steps which corresponds to approximately $44$ through-flows; the flow variables are time-averaged over the last $100$ time steps.